Cases

 NCLA ROLE: Counsel

-COURTS HEARD IN: 10th Cir., D. Colo.
+COURTS HEARD IN: SCOTUS, 10th Cir., D. Colo.

 ORIGINAL COURT: The U.S. District Court for the District of Colorado

-DECIDING COURT: U.S. Court of Appeals for the Tenth Circuit
+DECIDING COURT: U.S. Supreme Court

 OPENED: December 14, 2021